Volv1t3/SystemDesign/TheoryModule/Writerside/topics/Project-1-―-Pizza-Delivery-System.md

 <li><b><format color="CornFlowerBlue">Related Requirement Definitions</format></b>: <i>DELMA01, DELMA02, DELMA02-01, DELMA02-02</i></li>
 <li><b><format color="CornFlowerBlue">Main Flow</format></b>:
 <p>
-The delivery driver receives a notification through the system’s web interface about a new delivery assignment that has opened up in their delivery radius.
-The system displays the delivery details including the customer's location, complete order contents, and payment amounts based on the delivery options.
-The driver reviews this information and accepts the assignment through the system’s web interface.
-Upon acceptance, the system automatically updates the driver's status to "On Delivery", showing this milestone to the customer on their interface too.
+The delivery driver receives a notification to the <i><code>"Available Deliveries Near You"</code></i> tab in the system’s web interface about a new delivery assignment in their delivery radius.
+The system displays the details including the customer's location, order contents, and delivery payment amount.
+After reviewing, the driver accepts via the system interface, changing their status to "On Delivery," showing this milestone to the customer on their interface too.
-In parallel, and internally, the system will use the AI-driven delivery forecast service to calculate the optimal route based on current location and destination.
+The system will use the AI-driven delivery forecast service to calculate the optimal route based on current location and destination.
 Finally, the system notifies both the customer and delivery management about the assignment acceptance.
 </p></li>